 This is sometimes a result of Ability over Appearance.

-Compare Translation Style Choices, Darker and Edgier, Lighter and Softer, New Sound Album, Replacement Scrappy, Ruined FOREVER, Seasonal Rot, Network Decay, Jumping the Shark, Fanon Discontinuity, They Don't Make Them Like They Used To, I Liked It Better When It Sucked, or even Damn You, Muscle Memory!.
+Compare Translation Style Choices, Darker and Edgier, Lighter and Softer, New Sound Album, Replacement Scrappy, Ruined FOREVER, Seasonal Rot, Network Decay, Jumping the Shark, Fanon Discontinuity, They Don't Make Them Like They Used To, So Bad, It Was Better, or even Damn You, Muscle Memory!.

-Remember that Examples Are Not Recent, even if you're writing up an example while fan controversy is erupting!
-Remember that some of us will be reading these long after the fact.
+Remember that Examples Are Not Recent, even if you're writing up an example while fan controversy is erupting.

 - Anime & Manga